 A Resource for Immigrant and Refugee Patients at Denver Health

-Proposed changes to U.S. immigration policy have led to questions from immigrant and refugee patients about their rights and protections at Denver Health.
-This webpage aims to inform patients about how we handle protected health information (PHI), and offers guidance on non-health care related legal questions about immigration status and immigration rights.
+New and proposed changes to U.S. immigration policy have led to questions from immigrant and refugee patients about their rights and protections at Denver Health.
+This webpage aims to inform patients about how Denver Health handles protected health information (PHI), and offers guidance on non-health care related legal questions about immigrant rights.

 Immigration law and policy is complex and can be subject to rapid change.
 Denver Health does not offer legal advice or act as a substitute for legal counsel.
 A separate resource provided by the City of Denver can be found online and addresses legal questions that fall outside our focus as health care providers.